knee-cola/KarmaRunner/README.md

 The main features are:
 - starting and stopping Karma from the drop-down menu
-- disables the Escape buttin closing the build results pannel (where the Karma outputs it's results)
+- blocks the Esc button from closing the build results pannel (where the Karma outputs it's results)

 ##1.
 Prerequisites
 Before installing KarmaRunner make sure to install [SublimeANSI](https://github.com/aziz/SublimeANSI).

-Also you need to install and configure the Karma test runner and make sure it works as expected.
+Also you need to install and configure the [Karma test runner](https://www.npmjs.com/package/karma) and make sure it works as expected.

 ##2.
 Installation